Xilinx/Vitis-AI/model_zoo/README.md

 | 83   | yolov3_coco_tf2                      | tf2_yolov3_coco_416_416_65.9G                         | 165                | 77.83                                   |

-The following table lists the performance number including end-to-end throughput for each model on the `Alveo U50lv` board with 8 DPUCAHX8H-DWC kernels running at 275Mhz in Gen3x4:
+The following table lists performance benchmarks, including end-to-end throughput for each model, on the `Alveo U50lv` board with 8 DPUCAHX8H-DWC kernels clocked at 275Mhz, and connected to the host via a Gen3x4 PCIe host interface:

 | No\. | Model                                | GPU Model Standard Name                               | DPU Frequency(MHz) | E2E throughput \(fps) <br/>Multi Thread |